Harmonic analysis on certain spherical varieties: Introduction

 \subsection{Some reductive monoids}

 Due to its connection with Langlands functoriality as outlined in \cite{BK-lifting,NgoSums,Ngo:Hankel}, finding explicit formulae for Fourier transforms on reductive monoids has become a focus of research.
-It is well-known that Braverman-Kazhdan spaces built using the doubling method construction give rise to reductive monoids \cite{BKnormalized,Li:Schwartz,Shahidi:Generalized,Jiang:Luo:Zhang}.
+It is well-known that Braverman--Kazhdan spaces built using the doubling method construction give rise to reductive monoids \cite{BKnormalized,Li:Schwartz,Shahidi:Generalized,Jiang:Luo:Zhang}.
 Theorem \ref{thm:intro:BK} gives an explicit formulae for the Fourier transform in these cases.
 We point out three additional reductive monoids to which the results in this paper apply.
 Let $\mathfrak{gl}_2$ be the scheme of $2 \times 2$ matrices.
 For $F$-algebras $R$ set

-Then $X_1$ and $X_2$ are Braverman-Kazhdan spaces for appropriate special orthogonal groups, hence also Braverman-Kazhdan spaces associated to spin groups, and $X_3$ is a special case of the scheme $Y$ above.
+Then $X_1$ and $X_2$ are the affine closures of Braverman--Kazhdan spaces for appropriate special orthogonal groups, hence also the affine closures of Braverman--Kazhdan spaces associated to spin groups, and $X_3$ is a special case of the scheme $Y$ above.
 We point out that $X_2$ was treated using the circle method in \cite{Getz:RS}, and the Fourier transform in this case is a special case of the Fourier transform computed in \cite{Kobayashi:Mano,GurK}.
 The functional equations of the Langlands $L$-functions giving rise to these reductive monoids are already known.
 However, even in the relatively simple case of $\mathcal{S}(X_1(F))$ and $\mathcal{S}(X_3(F)),$ the formula for the Fourier transform given by Theorem \ref{thm:intro:BK} and Theorem \ref{Thm:main:intro} (respectively) is new.